What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • Salt - to taste

-1. We release the heads from the prickly skin, wash
+1. We free the caplets from the prickly skin and wash them

 2. Boil in salted water for 5-7 minutes

-4. Put in a hot pan, keep on medium heat, until all the moisture has evaporated
+4. Place in a hot frying pan and cook over medium heat until all the moisture has evaporated.

-5. Add oil, add heat, fry with constant stirring
+5. Add oil, turn up the heat, fry with constant stirring

-6. Mushrooms are considered ready when they begin to crackle in a pan.
+6. Mushrooms are considered ready when they begin to crackle in the pan.

 8. Fry until half cooked, sprinkle with finely chopped onion

-9. We continue to cook the dish until the potatoes are fully cooked.
+9. Continue cooking the dish until the potatoes are fully cooked.

-10. 5 minutes before readiness, pour sour cream, flavor with chopped dill, cover with a lid
+10. 5 minutes before readiness, pour in sour cream, season with chopped dill, cover with a lid.

-11. Turn off the stove, keep under the lid for another 10 minutes
+11. Turn off the stove and keep it covered for another 10 minutes.

 Roast with mushrooms and potatoes